TheJollyLaMa/UpstateFiddlers/README.md

 Display Estimated Harvest to come for the Remainder of the Season.

+Sales logged will deduct inventory, harvest's logged will add inventory.

-Have Pickers Log in to see where the day's picks are and log their weights when on separate harvest missions.
+Have Pickers Log In to see where the day's picks are and log their weights when on separate harvest missions.

 Positioned to expand into payment gateways and even web3.